 What is PAWS all about?

 Powell Animal Welfare Society (PAWS) is a non-profit, 501(c)(3), all volunteer, foster home based dog rescue dedicated to saving homeless dogs from neglect, mistreatment, and/or unnecessary euthanasia.
 We are committed to securing permanent, nurturing, adoptive homes within central Ohio for the dogs we rescue, reducing overpopulation, and providing education about dog safety, preventive veterinary care, and behavior issues.
-Ultimately, our mission is to alleviate the needless suffering and killing of adoptable canine companions — one dog, one adoption at a time.
+Ultimately, our mission is to alleviate the needless suffering and euthanasia of adoptable canine companions — one dog, one adoption at a time.

 How do I contact PAWS?